 Whatever the case, there are a lot of people asking where and how to get a machine for themselves so, we contacted the company to find out more.

-Everything you want to know about the BMM150 brick-making machine
+Everything you want to know about the BMM150 and BMM300 brick-making machines

-SnPC Machines CEO and company director, Vilas Chhikara, was happy to answer all our questions.
-He confirmed, while the company is still in the ‘start-up’ phase of their development, they have been receiving an overwhelming amount of interest in their brick-making machines.
+The company directors of SnPC Machines, Satish and Vilas Chhikara, were happy to answer all our questions.
+Vilas confirmed, while the company is still in the ‘start-up’ phase of their development, they have been receiving an overwhelming amount of interest in their brick-making machines.

 “We have commercialised our product in December 2015 and there are more than 48 machines now serving customers from countries like India, Nepal, Pakistan, Bangladesh and Afghanistan.
 Soon we are going to approach Sudan and many more countries as per incoming inquiries.”